What we will cover:

 WordPress also attracts its fair share of celebrities, with Beyoncé, Snoop Dogg, Katy Perry, and the Rolling Stones all using this CMS as a platform for their websites.

 Almost 30 percent of the web uses WordPress, making this CMS highly popular indeed.
 But, it isn’t just the big names linked to WordPress that make it so popular.
-It is popular because WordPress sites are just plain simple to create and manage.
+It is popular because WordPress sites are just simple to create and manage.

 So, what is it about WordPress that makes it perfect for so many businesses, yours included?
 The following guide will answer that question and numerous others that you might have about this versatile content management system.